They Paved Over Urquat With a Parking Lurquat (ENT S3E3)

 Using an ice skate to do extractions, you know.

-Go slide into the DMs on the at Greatest Trek social media accounts if you'd like to send something in for a future code 47.
+Go slide into the DMs on the at greatest trek social media accounts if you'd like to send something in for a future code 47.
+You'll encounter Bill.

-Much thanks to our buddy Adam Ragusia, who made the original parody theme music for our show
+lucky to have him really class in the join-up yeah much thanks to our buddy Adam Ragusia who made the original parody theme music for our show

-I think we'll be back at you next week with another great episode of Star Trek Enterprise and an episode of the Greatest Generation Enterprise, where uh
+thank you so much to everyone for listening i think we'll be back at you next week with another great episode of Star Trek Enterprise and an episode of the Greatest Generation Enterprise where

 99 beautiful slaves and one ugly one.